 If I sell my home is my septic system required to be inspected for compliance?

 Starting April 1, 2014 any property which is sold for more than $1,000 requires a compliance inspection at the time of sale.
-Inspections can be completed by County Zoning staff or any licensed inspector if they are under the county's jurisdiction.
+Inspections can be completed by any licensed inspector if they are under the county's jurisdiction.
 Townships/Cities not under the county's jurisdiction may have a specific inspector that you may need to use, contact the city/township directly to find out.

 Who do I contact for my SSTS questions/permits?